pgg1610/blog_fastpages/_posts/2021-05-08-Cheminformatics_Resources.md

 * [A. P. Soleimany, A. Amini, S. Goldman, D. Rus, S. N. Bhatia, and C. W. Coley, “Evidential Deep Learning for Guided Molecular Property Prediction and Discovery,” ACS Cent.
 Sci., Jul.
 2021.](https://pubs.acs.org/doi/10.1021/acscentsci.1c00546).
 [Slideshare](https://slideslive.com/38942396/evidential-deep-learning-for-guided-molecular-property-prediction-and-discovery)

 Train property prediction model to output a distribution statistics in single pass that describes the uncertainty.
 This is in contrast to using ensemble models like MC dropout.
 Interesting way to estimate the epistemic (due to / from model) uncertainty in the prediction.
-Use this approach on antibiotic search problem of Stokes et. al. Compare chemprop and SchNet models on different tasks.
+Use this approach on antibiotic search problem of Stokes et. al. Compare Chemprop and SchNet models on different tasks.

 ### Transfer Learning